JUB-Yoush/home/src/routes/blog/jjpa-w24.md

 ---
-title: "Jayden Journal Public Access: Winter 2024"
+title: "Jayden Journal Public Access: Winter 2024 (wip)"
 date: "2023-12-01"
-wip: "false"
+wip: "true"
 ---
 This is a new kind of post.
 Although considering I've only made 3 posts before this, there really isn't a status quo to break.
 It's one of those posts that's reserved for the biggest jaydenpb heads.